unforswearing/applescript/README.md

 ============
 <BR>
 ## Overview
-A collection of various applescripts I have created.
+A collection of various applescripts, many by me.
 I try to keep them general (rather than application specific) so that they could be useful to as many people as possible, though many of them are specific to my personal needs.  <br>

-Note: This collection isn't updated much anymore, but I'll add to it as needed.
 <BR><BR>

 ## Script Categories